 Quantum Computers and Quantum Supremacy

 But first, what exactly is a quantum computer?
-Well, referring to quantum computers as “computers” is somewhat misleading.
+Well, referring to quantum computers as “computers” is somewhat misleading in the first place.
 Quantum computers operate on a principle that fundamentally differs from classical computers.

-Any type of computation relies on machines’ capacity to store and manipulate data.
+Any type of computation relies on a machine’s capacity to store and manipulate data.
 While classical computers manipulate data using bits that store data in binary form—that is, 0s and 1s—quantum computers use the principles of quantum mechanics to process data.

 This difference means that while binary bits (1 and 0) are the basic information unit for a classical computer, a qubit or quantum bit is the basic unit of information for a quantum computer.
 Therefore, a classical computer can only store information either as a 1 or a 0, but a quantum computer’s qubits can exist in superpositions, meaning they can be both a 1 and a 0 at the same time.
 At its core, a bit can only store one piece of data at a time.
 A qubit, however, can hold two bits worth of data.